Click and Grow: Smart Flowerpot

-The initial cost of the system can be high compared to other indoor garden options.

-Its pods are proprietary and can be more expensive than traditional seeds or seedlings.

-The plant growth can be slower than expected, especially for larger plants.

-The system is not as customizable as other indoor garden options, limiting the user’s ability to adjust lighting and watering conditions.

-The plastic construction of the system may not be as durable as other materials.

 Smart Herb Garden and Smart Garden 3

 In 2013, Click and Grow used Kickstarter to raise $625,000 for a Smart Herb Garden, which included an LED grow light, and could grow three plants at once.
 It began selling the Smart Herb Garden in January 2014.
 In 2017, a second generation of the garden was released called Smart Garden 3.

 Smart Garden 9 and 27

 In 2016, Click and Grow launched a bigger version of the Smart Herb garden through another Kickstarter campaign - the Smart Garden 9, capable of growing nine plants at a time.
 The nine-plant unit is stacked using a three-tiered stand, to become a Smart Garden 27.

 Smart Farm

 In 2015, Click and Grow introduced a larger indoor plant growing product which can grow up to 250 plants.

 Wall Farm

 In 2016, Click and Grow launched the Wall Farm, which can grow up to 51 plants at a time.